Develop a School or Community Garden

 - School enrollments increase as parents feel more confident in the school’s ability to provide for their children nutritionally and give them safe clean meals.
 This in turns frees up parents to increase their household income as they have more time to work when their children are at school for the full day.

 - Malnutrition reduces.
-Some programs have seen reductions between 80-95%.
+Some programs have seen malnutrition reduced by 80-95%.

 And, if you require practical advice on how to start a garden download our ‘How to start a garden‘ bulletin.